kelanny/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Created a script to give execute permission to everybody Created a file that give everybody all permissions.
-Created a script that gave multiple permissions
+Created a script that gave multiple permissions Changed hello file permissions to thosee of olleh